 Our plan is to locate critical server equipment dedicated to our Internet access services, including our network operations centers, in an equipment hosting facility operated by an independent third party.
 In this event, we will be relying on the equipment hosting operator to provide security services and to provide redundant or back up equipment and telecommunications facilities.
 However, despite these precautions, our operations will be subject to disruptions in service or other unanticipated problems suffered by the equipment hosting operator.
 Disruptions in our Internet access services could result in our customers deciding to cancel or reduce the use of our services.
-Accordingly, any disruption of our Internet access services due to system failures by the third party equipment hosting operator could result in our expenses being greater than anticipated and our revenues less than anticipated, each of which would increase our losses, decrease our profitability and result in us having less cash with which to pursue our plan of operations.
+Accordingly, any disruption of our Internet access services due to system failures by the third party equipment hosting operator could result in our expenses being greater than anticipated and our revenues less than anticipated, each of which would increase our losses and decrease our profitability.